Turtle Lake, Wisconsin: Transportation

-U.S. Highway 8 and U.S. Highway 63 intersect in Turtle Lake.
+U.S. Highways 8 and 63 intersect in Turtle Lake.

-The nearest commercial airline services are offered by the Chippewa Valley Regional Airport in Eau Claire, Wisconsin and Minneapolis-St. Paul International Airport in Minneapolis, Minnesota.
+The nearest commercial airline services are offered by the Chippewa Valley Regional Airport in Eau Claire and Minneapolis-St. Paul International Airport in Minneapolis.

 Entertainment

 Turtle Lake is home to the St. Croix Casino Turtle Lake.
 Guests can gamble on over 1,100 slots, craps, roulette, live poker, and blackjack games.
 The casino is host to multiple restaurants and an events center that has many events year-round.
 The casino also offers a shuttle service to most places of interest throughout the Village of Turtle Lake.

 Festivals

 The Turtle Lake Inter County Fair is held annually the second weekend in July.
 The fair is held from Friday-Sunday.
 Events include horse, truck, and tractor pulls, carnival rides, live bands, foot races, pedal pulls, cattle and dairy shows, a turtle derby, and a grand parade.
 The fair offers free admission.

 Media

 The Turtle Lake Times provides newspaper services for Turtle Lake and the surrounding area.